Why I Swapped My Miss England Crown For Scrubs To Fight COVID-19

 Advertisement

-Then, Miss England 2019 came along, and one of the modeling agencies I was working with put me up for it.
+Then, Miss England 2019 came along, and one of the modelling agencies I was working with put me up for it.
 I didn't have any hope or expectations to win.
-I was actually going to quit modeling for good after Miss England, but I thought, I'm going to do this pageant as the one last thing that I’ll ever do in the modeling industry.
+I was actually going to quit modelling for good after Miss England, but I thought, I'm going to do this pageant as the one last thing that I’ll ever do in the modelling industry.
 I was supposed to start my job as a doctor the very next day after the finals of Miss England, so I had no expectation whatsoever of winning.

 When I won in August of 2019, I carried on working at the hospital for two months.
 The Miss England organization did not pressure me to quit my job, but a day job is very demanding — and this title is like a full-time job.
 Here I was getting ready for Miss World, which means preparing for a talent round, going to the gym for the fitness round...
 When you've done a long shift at work, you go home and you don't really feel like opening your emails, going to the gym, or dressing up.
 It’s almost impossible to keep up with both.